veegee/amqpy/README.md

 This library is NOT Python 2 compatible, and will never support Python 2.
 If you are using Python 2, you should upgrade to Python 3 >= 3.2.0.
-However, this library aims to maintain backwards compatibility for all Python 3 >= 3.2.0, and all AMQP >= 0.9.1.
+However, this library aims to maintain backwards compatibility for all Python 3 >= 3.2.0.

 Features